48 Takeoff & Landing Performance

 In summary, regardless of the assumptions and/or approximations, the preceding results show the following outcomes:

-1. The liftoff distance increases with the square of the airplane’s weight, meaning that if the weight is increased by 50%, the runway needed will increase by over twice.
+1. The takeoff distance increases with the square of the airplane’s weight, meaning that if the weight is increased by 50%, the runway needed will increase by over twice.

-2. The liftoff distance increases with decreasing air density (i.e., density altitude), explaining why airplanes take significantly more runway length on hot days or when operating out of airports at high elevations.
+2. The takeoff distance increases with decreasing air density (i.e., density altitude), explaining why airplanes take significantly more runway length on hot days or when operating out of airports at high elevations.

 4. Winds can decrease or increase takeoff distances.
 If there is a headwind or headwind component, takeoff distances will be reduced.
-If there is a tailwind or tailwind component, takeoff distances can increase considerably.
+Takeoff distances can increase considerably if there is a tailwind or tailwind component.

 The stall airspeed of the aircraft in the takeoff configuration can be estimated using